-The Cuban Research Institute (CRI) is pleased to announce the competition for the 2017 Eliana Rivero Research Scholarship in Cuban Studies.
+Every year, the Cuban Research Institute (CRI) offers for the Eliana Rivero Research Scholarship in Cuban Studies.
 The scholarship provides one FIU graduate student the opportunity to conduct research in Cuban studies—with special emphasis in the humanities—for one week in Cuba.
 Thanks to the generosity of Dr. Eliana S. Rivero, Professor Emerita in Spanish and Portuguese at the University of Arizona, CRI will cover up to $2,000 to offset the costs of airfare, lodging, meals, visa application, and other educational expenses.
-The award recipient will be required to complete his/her travel by August 15, 2017.
+The deadline for applications for the 2017 award was May 15, 2017.

 - A completed application and budget form available here

 - A research proposal that describes how travel to Cuba will contribute to the applicant's scholarly goals (3 pages maximum)

 - A copy of the applicant's curriculum vitae

 As a condition of the award, recipients will give a lecture at FIU on their research project upon returning from their travel and will submit a three-page single-spaced summary of their research findings and a detailed budget, including all relevant receipts.
 Any publications resulting from research conducted during the scholarship period should acknowledge the Eliana Rivero Research Scholarship in Cuban Studies and the Cuban Research Institute for their support.